A residency can involve:

 How are applications for a residency assessed?

 Applications for residencies are assessed based on feasibility, artistic content, and Nordic reach.
-Applications are reviewed internally by Nordic Culture Point and awarded by the director.
+Applications are reviewed internally by Nordic Culture Point.
+Decisions are made based on expert evaluation and awarded by the director.

 Nordic dimension